fluentverification/stamina-prism/stamina/doc/Options.md

 </div>

 **Definition:** The threshold probability that a particular state must be at to be considered "reachable".
 Since we are in a Continuous Time Markov Chain, transitions are represented by a "rate" rather than a flat probability, meaning that a rate of 0.0 is undefined for a state transition.
 However, the number of states that the "reduced" state space model can reach is determined by this threshold.
-In the reachability analysis method of the `InfCTMCModelGenerator()` class, a truncated state space is created, based on this reachability threshold.
+In the reachability analysis method of the `StaminaModelGenerator()` class, a truncated state space is created, based on this reachability threshold.

 STAMINA only includes states where the probability mass is clustered, starting breadth-first from the initial state.
 This means that states less likely to be chosen and included in the truncated model if: